Introduction to Sewing Class in Portland, Maine - a picture of the students in class with their sewing machines.

 Intro To Sewing Class in Portland, Maine

-Join one of Factory 3's instructors, Stacy Owen, Michelle Kruegar, or Dan Toomre, to learn the basics of sewing:
+Join one of Factory 3's instructors, Stacy Owen, Dan Toomre, Katie Champlin, or Jillian Carrozza, to learn the basics of sewing:

 Winding a bobbin